Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 Watch out for the next article on `Dependency Management`, `Route Management` & `Helpers` in GetX.

-You can read more about Getx from [official documentation](https://pub.dev/packages/get).
+You can read more about GetX from [official documentation](https://pub.dev/packages/get).